MLNLP-World/AI-Paper-Collector/README.md

 | | | |_| |_/\__/ /  __/ (_| | | | (__| | | |  __/ |
 \_| |_/\___/\____/ \___|\__,_|_|  \___|_| |_|\___|_|

-AI-Search-Engine V0.1
+AI-Paper-Collector V0.1

 Tips:
 - enter "q" into any input to exit the program.
 - enter "#" into any input to clear the screen.
-- enter "help" into any input to see the help.
+- enter "h" into any input to see the help information.
-- enter nothing means search with default mode: exact.
+- enter nothing means search with default settings.

 ```
 ## <img src="./pics/icon/intro.png" width="25" />Search Categories
 ```